By Lawrence “Buddy” Martin

 Where were we missing it?

-I knew something did not fit, so I began an intense heart search of the Scriptures.
-The more I studied the more I began to realize that the gospel we Pentecostals were preaching was not what the apostles preached.
+I knew something did not fit.
+I have always been very studious, so I began an intense heart search of the Scriptures.
+The more I studied the more I began to realize that the gospel we Pentecostals were preaching was not what the apostles actually preached.

-The doctrine of speaking in tongues as the Biblical evidence of salvation or that it is the definitive sign of having received the Holy Spirit was never taught by Jesus, nor was it taught by any apostle, nor by the early Christians, nor was it ever taught in the history of the Church.
-It is Pentecostalism short and simple.
+The doctrine of the need to speak in tongues as the Biblical evidence of salvation, or that it was the definitive sign of having received the Holy Spirit as a second experience, was never taught by Jesus.
+It was not taught by the apostles, or by the early Christians.
+It came out of Pentecostalism short and simple.

-(Many do not realize that the doctrine of speaking in tongues is based almost exclusively on three detached incidences in the Acts of the Apostles, where in each instance the speaking in other languages was without forethought or expectation.
+(Many do not realize that the Pentecostal doctrine of speaking in tongues is based almost exclusively on three detached incidences in the Acts of the Apostles, where in each instance the speaking in other languages was without forethought or expectation.
 All three instances were sovereign acts of God.
+All three instances were in a group setting and involved several people at one time.
 Acts covers 35+ years of early church transitional history.)

 Paul explained the gospel that was preached by the apostles in Romans 10:8-13.
 Compare this to Galatians 1:8,9.)